LBHB/NEMS0/README.md

 ### Other installation options

 We have found that Python 3 distributions compiled with the Intel MKL libraries are about twice as fast as the default Python implementations that come installed on many linux machines.
-Please see our basic [conda installation instructions](docs/conda.md) if you would like to set up a python environment like the way that we do.
+Please see our (slightly outdated) [conda installation instructions](docs/conda.md) if you would like to set up a python environment like the way that we do.
 NOTE: NEMS is designed to use Python 3.
 Backwards compatibility with Python 2 is untested and unsupported.

-Alternatively (not recommended), you may install all the depdencies on your own, e.g.,
+Alternatively (not recommended), you may install all the dependencies on your own, e.g.,
 ```
-pip install requests numpy scipy matplotlib pandas
+pip install requests numpy scipy matplotlib pandas sqlalchemy h5py
 ```

-Then add NEMS to your python path.
+You may want to add NEMS to your python path.
 Eg, in Linux:
 ```
 echo "export PYTHONPATH=\"\$PYTHONPATH:`pwd`/NEMS\"" >> ~/.bashrc
 source ~/.bashrc